ans-group/docs.ukfast.co.uk/source/monitoring/monitoring/Logic Monitor/Login to LM.md

 ➡️ Please reach out to your Account Manager (AM) or Customer Success Manager (CSM)

 They’ll help get your access sorted quickly.

+If you have any further quieres please contact support